AthemiS13/NeoGrip/README.md

 - **Major design update:** V1 was almost impossible to use comfortably because of its size and non-ergonomic design.
 V2 brings a completely new design that has already been 3D printed and tested and works flawlessly.
 - **Software update:** NeoGrip is slowly getting rid of [LucidVR Driver](https://github.com/LucidVR/opengloves-driver "LucidVR Driver") because more flexible, lightweight and simple solution is needed.
 I am currently collaborating with [ALVR's](https://github.com/alvr-org/ALVR "ALVR") Developers to build NeoGrip's firmware based on ALVR's API.
-- **This will bring:** Wireless Wi-Fi-based communication, Haptic feedback, and possibly Hall effect sensors (currently using binary state of presses)
+- **This will bring:** Wireless Wi-Fi-based communication, Haptic feedback, and possibly Hall effect sensors (currently using binary state of presses)12
+-
+- 5.12.
+2025: NeoGrip no longer uses LucidVR Driver.
+I worked hard with ALVR devs and finally brought NeoGrip to life as I wanted.
+It uses a proxy written in python to handle ESP to PC communication.
+I will add more info once it is completely done.

 ## Features
 - **Custom Controller Design:** Includes joystick, trigger, grab button, and three additional buttons.
 You can customize everything.